Insurgency in Paraguay

 The insurgency in Paraguay, also known as the Paraguayan People's Army insurgency and the EPP rebellion (from the group's name in Spanish: Ejército del Pueblo Paraguayo), is an ongoing low-level armed conflict in northeastern Paraguay.
-Between 2005 and the summer of 2014, the ongoing EPP campaign has resulted in at least 50 deaths in total, the majority of them being local ranchers, private security guards and police officers, along with several insurgents.
+Between 2005 and the summer of 2014, the EPP campaign resulted in at least 145 deaths, the majority of them local ranchers, private security guards, and police officers, along with several insurgents.
 During that same period the group perpetrated 28 kidnappings for ransom and a total of 85 "violent acts".

 The insurgency began in 2005, after several members of the Patria Libre party formed the Paraguayan People's Army (EPP).
 The Government of Paraguay suspects the EPP has ties to the Colombian rebel group FARC.
 Two splinter groups of the EPP, the Armed Peasant Association (ACA) and the Army of Marshal López (EML), have also launched separate armed campaigns against the government.